mesosphere/dcos-docs-site/pages/dkp/dispatch/1.4/index.md

 excerpt: Dispatch provides a declarative CI/CD platform for rapidly deploying Cloud Native applications and enabling enterprises to rapidly build, test and manage applications' lifecycle using GitOps processes.
 ---
 <p class="message--warning"><strong>WARNING: </strong>D2iQ Dispatch has been deprecated in favor of Flux. </p>
-For more information on this deprecation, see the [D2iQ Blog Post](link).
+See the [D2iQ Blog Post](https://d2iq.com/blog/goodbye-dispatch-hello-fluxcd) for more information.

 Dispatch is a cloud-native GitOps platform.
 GitOps is a way to do Kubernetes cluster management and application delivery.
 Dispatch works by using Git as a single source of truth for declarative infrastructure and applications.
 Dispatch enables you to: